caciviclab/netfile-redacted/README.md

    - Here's some instructions on how to enable an API: https://support.google.com/googleapi/answer/6158841?hl=en.
 When searching for the API to enable, simply search for `Google Drive`.
    - Here's some instructions for creating a service account: https://cloud.google.com/iam/docs/service-accounts-create#iam-service-accounts-create-console.
 Create it in the same project where the Google Drive API was enabled.

-2. The directory on Google Drive has to be shared with the service account.
+2. A folder on Google Drive has to be shared with the service account.
 This is done by getting the e-mail of the service account and sharing with that e-mail instead of a real person's e-mail.

+3. The name of the shared folder on Google Drive has to be set in a secret variable on GitHub named `GDRIVE_FOLDER`.
+This currently should be `OpenDisclosure` for the production repository and `netfile_redacted` (the default) for the development repository.

 3. A private key (in JSON) has to be created for the service account.
-The private key should be placed in an environment variable, SERVICE_ACCOUNT_KEY_JSON.
-For GitHub Actions, we can simply get the value from a secret of the same name.
+The private key (contents of JSON file) should be placed in a secret variable, `SERVICE_ACCOUNT_KEY_JSON`, on GitHub.
+There's no need to remove white spaces like newlines.

-If SERVICE_ACCOUNT_KEY_JSON is not set, the redacted files will be copied to the repository.
+If `SERVICE_ACCOUNT_KEY_JSON` is not set, the redacted files will not be copied to Google Drive.

-A test for downloading the redacted files to a download directory is run when the workflow runs on ChenglimEar.
+When the GitHub workflow runs on `caciviclab`, it will run a test for downloading the redacted files to a download directory.
+The GitHub workflow on `caciviclab` should not be configured to use the same Google Drive folder that is used in the production repository, which pulls the real data from NetFile.
+This will avoid overwriting the production data.

 The upload and download can be tested locally by naming the key file as `.local/SERVICE_ACCOUNT_KEY_JSON.json`.
 The `.local` directory is in the `.gitignore` file, so the file won't be checked in accidentally.
+The `GDRIVE_FOLDER` environment variable should be set to the Google Drive folder used for local testing.

 ## Contributing Changes

-### Forking Required
+### Production Pull Required

+This repository exists in two organizations.
+One is for production and one is for development.
+The production repository is set up to access the NetFile API and the development repository in `caciviclab` is set up to process sample files instead of calling the API.

-When this repository is set up to access the NetFile API, write access will be limited to protect the credentials used for NetFile.
-To contribute changes, it will be necessary to fork the repository and submit a pull request from the forked repository.
-Here is GitHub documentation about this process: https://docs.github.com/en/get-started/quickstart/fork-a-repo.
-Only those who have access to the authoritative repository can be reviewers of the pull request.
+When this repository is set up to access the NetFile API in production, write access will be limited to protect the credentials used for NetFile.
+To contribute changes, it will be necessary to use the repository in `caciviclab`.
+The production repository is a fork of the repository.
+Here is GitHub documentation about forks: https://docs.github.com/en/get-started/quickstart/fork-a-repo.
+Only those who have access to the production repository can pull the latest changes approved in the `caciviclab` repository.

+In short, contributions go through a two step process:

+1. Submit pull requests to main branch of the development repository in `caciviclab`
+2. Ask owners of the production repository to merge changes from the development repository to the production repository.

 ### Redaction Configuration